 In the senior year of the dance program, students present their own fully-produced dance performance by enrolling in DAN 495.
 Students gain the ability to work collectively with other artists in their discipline to produce a concert of original choreography.
 Senior students are categorized into two groups:

 1) Presentation of a Fall Performance or 2) Presentation of a Spring Performance

-The following steps are required for dance recitals:
+The following steps are required for dance performances:

 1. Confirmation of performance date takes place

 2. Students begin to develop the context and content of their concert.
-All students must choreograph at least one original dance
+All students must choreograph at least two original dances

 3. Students schedule/publicize/hold a formal audition to select performers for their original choreography

-4. A rehearsal schedule is developed (at least 2 rehearsals per week are required) at least 2 months prior to the concert.
-10:30-11:50am MWF is the allotted rehearsal time reserved for Senior Project, although additional rehearsal times are available
+4. A rehearsal schedule is developed (at least 2 rehearsals per week are required) at least 2 months prior to the concert

 5. Students fulfill the functions of technical theatre requirements i.e. stage manager, house manager, sound board operator, light board operator, etc. and all stage crew by delineating responsibilities among each other